 - Fiona’s Field Guide to Entities and How They Manifest – a “lite” version of my book, Ghosts What They Are, and What They Aren’t.

-- Is Your House Haunted? – A brief checklist of things that can seem like ghosts… but they not.
+- Is Your House Haunted? – A few things that could seem like ghosts… but aren’t.

-- Ley Lines Mindmap – Things I consider when I plot ley lines for paranormal research.
+- Ley Lines Mindmap – Things I considered when plotting ley lines for paranormal research.
 (This was only for advanced researchers.)

 - Ley Lines of Atlanta (and other ley line maps) – Probably very outdated by now.